rackerlabs/support-how-to/content/office-365/add-a-domain-in-office-365.md

 7. After your domain has been successfully verified by Office 365, Office 365 prompts you to **Set up your online services**:

     - **Set up my online services for me**: Sets up a domain with it's own DNS record in Office 365.
-    - Option 2: **I'll manage my own DNS records**: Provides a list of DNS records which need to be changed on your DNS host to utilize Office 365 services.
+    - **I'll manage my own DNS records**: Provides a list of DNS records which need to be changed on your DNS host to utilize Office 365 services.

     **Warning:** Do not change your DNS records until you are ready to start using your Office 365 services.

-### Next step

-After you have added your domain in Office 365, you are ready to [create Office 365 users](/how-to/add-an-office-365-license/#assign-an-office-365-license/).